joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/README.md

 ### Setting intent

 Take a moment to compare where you were when you started.
 Take 3 minutes to write down everything you can remember about you've learned recently.
+Be ready to share in a group.

 ## Trivia Questions

+- What does passed by reference mean?
+- What does passed by value mean?

 ## Make an Array of Unique Items

 Given an array that has duplicate items, write function `unique` that will return a new array with no duplicates.

 This time, look up the answer.
-Try
+Try your own search and/or check out these possible answers.
+Adapt the code to be your own and test it.

 - [this resource](https://stackoverflow.com/questions/1960473/get-all-unique-values-in-a-javascript-array-remove-duplicates)
 - [or this one](https://stackoverflow.com/questions/2218999/how-to-remove-all-duplicates-from-an-array-of-objects)